-A rate "lock" or "commitment" is a lender's promise to hold a specific interest rate and a certain number of points for you for a specified period of time during your application process.
-This prevents you from going through your whole application process and discovering at the end that the interest rate has gotten higher.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a specific interest rate for a certain number of days while you work on your application process.
+This protects you from going through your whole application process and finding out at the end that your interest rate has gone up.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.